ayonli/ngrpc/README.md

 If the filename ends with `.ts`, it load the program via `ts-node`, which allow TypeScript code run directly in the program.

-By default, gRPC Boot app uses a default entry file compiled in JavaScript, which means our code needs to be transpiled as well.
+By default, NgRPC app uses a default entry file compiled in JavaScript, which means our code needs to be transpiled as well.
 To use `ts-node` running TypeScript, we need to provide a custom entry file, just like this.